Understanding Roth IRA conversions

 Roth IRA conversions during market declines

 This method usually works well, but not always.
 Since no one knows how to choose the "bottom" of the market, the value of an IRA that is converted to a Roth IRA may continue to decline.
 Therefore, it may be worth less than the market value that was reported — and taxed — when the conversion was done.
+Taxpayers no longer have the ability to recharacterize or “undo” the conversion once it has been completed.

 After-tax Roth IRA conversions